pacalet/sab4z/README.md

 1. If you have an account on the git server, add your ssh public key to your account and clone using ssh instead of https.
 Example with the SAB4Z git repository:

     ````
-    Host> git clone git@gitlab.eurecom.fr:renaud.pacalet/sab4z.git
+    Host> git clone git@gitlab.telecom-paristech.fr:renaud.pacalet/sab4z.git
     ````

 1. If you are definitely confident that you are talking to the right server and if you definitely trust it, you can download the server's certificate, store it somewhere and instruct git to accept it.
-Example for the SAB4Z gitlab server (`gitlab.eurecom.fr`), using https (port `443`), for user `mary` (home directory `/home/mary`):
+Example for the SAB4Z gitlab server (`gitlab.telecom-paristech.fr`), using https (port `443`), for user `mary` (home directory `/home/mary`):

     ````
     Host> mkdir ~/certs
-    Host> openssl s_client -connect gitlab.eurecom.fr:443 2> /dev/null < /dev/null | \
+    Host> openssl s_client -connect gitlab.telecom-paristech.fr:443 2> /dev/null < /dev/null | \
     awk '/^-*BEGIN CERTIFICATE-*/,/^-*END CERTIFICATE-*/ {print}' > \
-    ~/certs/eurecom.pem
+    ~/certs/telecom-paristech.pem
-    Host> git config --global http.sslCAInfo /home/mary/certs/eurecom.pem
+    Host> git config --global http.sslCAInfo /home/mary/certs/telecom-paristech.pem
     ````

 1. You can also add the git server's certificate to the list of trusted certificates of your host.
 Example with the SAB4Z git server:

     ````
-    Host# openssl s_client -connect gitlab.eurecom.fr:443 2> /dev/null < /dev/null | \
+    Host# openssl s_client -connect gitlab.telecom-paristech.fr:443 2> /dev/null < /dev/null | \
     awk '/^-*BEGIN CERTIFICATE-*/,/^-*END CERTIFICATE-*/ {print}' >> \
     /etc/ssl/certs/ca-certificates.crt
     ````